Codeception/Codeception/docs/modules/WebDriver.md

 ### PhantomJS

-PhantomJS is a headless alternative to Selenium Server that implements [the WebDriver protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol).
+PhantomJS is a [headless browser](https://en.wikipedia.org/wiki/Headless_browser) alternative to Selenium Server that implements
+[the WebDriver protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol).
 It allows you to run Selenium tests on a server without a GUI installed.

 1. Download [PhantomJS](http://phantomjs.org/download.html)
 2. Run PhantomJS in WebDriver mode: `phantomjs --webdriver=4444`
-3. Configure this module (in acceptance.suite.yml) by setting url and `phantomjs` as browser:
+3. Configure this module (in `acceptance.suite.yml`) by setting url and `phantomjs` as browser:

 ```yaml
     modules: